Defining a universal sign to strictly probe a phase transition: General analysis about sign

-The second possible situation is shown in Fig.\ref{fig:schematic} (a2) where the original system has no phase transition with a constantly changing free energy while $F_{+}$ of the auxiliary system drops quickly around the ``critical point'' $X_{c}^{F_{+}}$.
-Free energies of the two systems are close to each other at low temperatures with a very small $\Delta F$ and then distinctly separate with a much larger $\Delta F$ due to the evidently change in $F_{+}$.
-In this case, there also exists a minimum $\langle \mathrm{sign} \rangle$, which however can no longer be related to the critical point.
-Actually, there is no transition in the original system at all.
-Thus, the minimum of $\langle \mathrm{sign} \rangle$ fails to probe the phase transition but provides misleading information.
+The second situation is shown in Fig.~\ref{fig:schematic} (a2), where the original system has no phase transition with a constantly changing free energy while $F_{+}$ drops quickly around the referenced critical point $X_{c}^{F_{+}}$.
+Free energies of the two systems are close to each other at low temperatures with a very small $\Delta F$ and then distinctly separate with a much larger $\Delta F$ due to the dramatic change in $F_{+}$.
+In this case, $\langle \mathrm{sign} \rangle$ can also exhibit a minimum/drop $\langle \mathrm{sign} \rangle$ as Fig.~\ref{fig:schematic} (b2)/(b3), which can not be related to $X_{c}$ any more as there is no transition in the original system at all.

-If the $X$ dependence of $F$ and $F_{+}$ in Fig.\ref{fig:schematic} (a2) is interchanged with each other, that is, there is a phase transition in the studied system and $F_+$ has no dramatic change, then $\Delta F$ would drop rapidly at the critical point where $F$ has the sharp variation.
-Therefore, the derivative of $\langle \mathrm{sign} \rangle$ rather than the sign value itself is closely related to $T_{c}$ or $J_{c}$, which explains why one can use the derivative of $\langle \mathrm{sign} \rangle$ to probe phase transitions in the Ref~\cite{Tarat2022}.
-We should point out that the minimum of $\langle \mathrm{sign} \rangle$ or its derivative can be pretty helpful in studying phase transitions from the analysis up to now; However, the two criteria are applicable in different cases.
-It may not be a convincing procedure to randomly choose one of them or use both in the same system.
-It is not easy to determine the standard for probing the phase transition without knowing about it, making it subtle to extract information from the sign problem.
+Besides, if the $T$ or $J$ dependence of $F$ and $F_{+}$ in Fig.\ref{fig:schematic} (a2) is interchanged with each other, there is a phase transition in the studied system then.
+Through previous analysis, $\Delta F$ would drop rapidly at the critical point in this situation.
+Therefore, the derivative of $\langle \mathrm{sign} \rangle$ rather than the sign value itself is closely related to PTP, which explains why one can use the derivative of $\langle \mathrm{sign} \rangle$ to probe phase transitions in the Ref~\cite{Tarat2022}.
+We should point out that the minimum of $\langle \mathrm{sign} \rangle$ or its derivative can be pretty helpful in studying phase transitions from the analysis up to now.
+However, the two criteria are applicable in different cases.
+It could not be a convincing procedure to randomly choose one of them or use both in the same system.
+Determining which one to choose with little knowledge of the system is also very difficult, making extracting correct information from the sign problem hard.